-Dr. Margaret Humphreys will be our special guest talking to us about her life, career and work that led to the writing of her book and making of the film ‘Oranges and Sunshine’.
-We will also be joined by the film’s Director Jim Loach.
+Dr. Margaret Humphreys was our special guest talking to us about her life, career and work that led to the writing of her book and making of the film ‘Oranges and Sunshine’.
+We were also joined by the film’s Director Jim Loach.

 Margaret Humphreys CBE, AO is the International Director and Founder of the Child Migrants Trust.
 Born and educated in Nottingham, Margaret Humphreys has been employed as a qualified Social Worker throughout most of her working life.
 After developing a pioneering approach to post- adoption work, Dr Humphreys established Nottingham’s only international, humanitarian charity in 1987 - the Child Migrants Trust.